WTFAcademy/WTF-Ethers/en/20_DecodeTx/readme.md

 ## Pending Transaction

 A pending transaction is a transaction sent by a user but has not been included in a block by a miner yet.
 It appears in the mempool (transaction memory pool).
-For more information about the mempool, you can refer to the [WTF Ethers Quick Start Guide Lesson 19: Listening to the Mempool](https://github.com/WTFAcademy/WTF-Ethers/blob/main/19_Mempool/readme.md).
+For more information about the mempool, you can refer to the [# WTF Ethers Guide Lesson 19: Listening to the Mempool](https://github.com/WTFAcademy/WTF-Ethers/blob/main/19_Mempool/readme.md).

 Below is an example of a pending transaction for transferring an `ERC20` token.
 You can view the transaction details on [etherscan](https://etherscan.io/tx/0xbe5af8b8885ea9d6ae8a2f3f44315554ff62daebf3f99b42eae9d4cda880208e):